Geonovum/ogc-api-testbed/docs/docs/howto/howto_deploy.md

 # Service deployment

 The api testbed environment uses a configuration mechanism stored in GitHub.
 Whenever a commit is detected on the configuration repository, a deployment of the changed service is triggered automatically.
-Such an approach is known as [Continuos Deployment](https://en.wikipedia.org/wiki/Continuous_deployment).
+Such an approach is known as [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment).
 While a deployment task is running, you can follow it on [github](https://github.com/Geonovum/ogc-api-testbed/actions).

 It is possible to directly commit your changes to GitHub, but a better practice is to work from [Pull Requests](https://en.wikipedia.org/wiki/Distributed_version_control#Pull_requests).
 Some discussion and an approval process can happen around a pull request, before it is merged and deployed.